Want to get fit and not sure where to start? Or are you a regular gym bunny and like to validate your long hours working out?

 5) Optimal fitness requires a balanced exercise routine that incorporates aerobic, strength training and flexibility exercises.

-The associated benefits of these three types of exercise provide varying benefits for health and longevity.
 By increasing your heart rate through aerobic exercises you oxygenate the body to improve heart and brain health.

 Strength training builds muscle mass, which in turn burns fat.
 Additionally, it’s been proven to promote cognitive function.